Lesson Plan of the Partisan Poem:

 A Teachers’ Guide by Mervyn Danker & Eli Rabinowitz

-The lyrics of the song (originally written as a poem) were composed in 1943 by Hirsh Glik, a young Jewish inmate of the Vilna Ghetto.
+The poem was written in 1943 by Hirsh Glik, a young Jewish inmate of the Vilna Ghetto.
 The title, “Zog Nit Keynmol” means ” Never Say” and was derived from the first line of the poem.
-Later on, Glik’s words were set to the music of a pre-war Soviet march composed by the Pokrass brothers, Dmitri and Daniel.
+Later on, Glik’s words were set to the music of a 1938 Soviet march composed by the Pokrass brothers, Dmitri and Daniel.

-Ideas for discussion with students and student assignments:
+A broad range of discussion points with students and assignments:

 What does the word “Partisan” mean?
 In what context does one hear it being used today?
 Who were the Partisans of World War II?
 In which countries did they operate?